d2l-ai/d2l-en/chapter_introduction/intro.md

 Considering the interaction with an environment opens a whole set of new modeling questions.
 Does the environment:

 * remember what we did previously?
-* want to help us, e.g. a user reading text into a speech recognizer?
+* want to help us, e.g., a user reading text into a speech recognizer?
 * want to beat us, i.e., an adversarial setting like spam filtering (against spammers) or playing a game (vs an opponent)?
 * not  care (as in most cases)?
 * have shifting dynamics (steady vs. shifting over time)?